John-R-Wallace-NOAA/Loran_Conversion_to_Lat-Long_in_R/README.md

    https://www.makeuseof.com/tag/download-windows-xp-for-free-and-legally-straight-from-microsoft-si/

-THe R version 2.12.2 will install into the 32-bit Windows XP enviroinment.
+The R version 2.12.2 will install into the 32-bit Windows XP enviroinment.